This is part 2 of WHAT IS ELECTRICITY. Loading...

 the word, where "quantity of electricity" means the same as "quantity of

-Franklin, Faraday, Maxwell, Millikan, Thompson, Einstein, and many other
+each electron.
+Franklin, Faraday, Maxwell, Millikan, Thompson, Einstein,

-historical scientists used the word "electricity" in this way.
-They
+and many other historical scientists used the word "electricity" in this

-electrons being the particles of electricity, we're using the above
+particles of electricity, we're using the scientists' definition.
+But if

 PROBLEMS

-Unfortunately, like all the other definitions below, this one contradicts
+Unfortunately, like all the other definitions on this page, this one

-others are wrong.
-If we decide to follow the lead of scientists and
+wrong.
+If we decide to follow the lead of the scientific community and

 declare that "quantity of electricity" means "amount of charge", we create